Mampenda/Multiprogramming/README.md

 ### Mutual exclusion (Spin-Locks Test, Set Test, and Test&Set)
 The two solutions in the previous section are coarse-grained and the employ two variables, `in1` and `in2`.
-If we want to generalize the solutions for `N` processes, we would have to use `N` variables.
+If we want to generalize the solutions for `n` processes, we would have to use `n` variables.
 However, we can notice that there are only two interesting states; either one process is in its critical section, or no process is in its critical section.
 So one variable should be sufficient to distinguish between these two states, regardless of how many processes we have.